oussamabousbih/stage_ey/README.md

 ## Setup Instructions

 ### Step 1: Execute the Jenkins Pipeline
-1. Navigate to the **Jenkinsfile** located at `myapplication/jenkinsfile`.
+1. Navigate to the **Jenkinsfile** located at `application/jenkinsfile`.
-2. Update the necessary parameters (e.g., Docker image names, Kubernetes configurations).
+2. Update the necessary parameters (e.g., Docker image names, Kubernetes configurations, git Repo ...).

 ### Step 2: Automate the Workflow
 Running the Jenkinsfile will automate the following steps: